MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 You'll find feature-specific limitations included in the documentation for each feature.

-## Install UI flows and Power Automate Desktop on your device
+## Install UI flows and Power Automate Desktop (preview) on your device

 The installer contains all the components needed to record, edit, and test your automations.